Archive for August 1940

 Monday 26 August 1940

 Dover, Folkestone and airfields in Kent and Essex attacked.
 Lesser raids in the Solent.
 Night: Widespread raids, Industrial areas and airfields the main targets.
 Weather: Mainly cloudy but dry.
 Brighter in the south.
-Main Activity: This was another day of widespread activity in the course of which the Luftwaffe delivered three main attacks: (a) on […]
+Enemy Action by Day By the final week of August, the Luftwaffe had shifted tactics to large-scale, heavily escorted daylight raids, hoping […]

 Read more